Skip to main content

 Diverse environments to build connections with self and others

-Throughout the day, children have the opportunity to be in family groupings but also break out into different play rooms based on their age.
+Each day, children spend time in family groups and smaller play spaces with children of a similar age.
 This gives them the space and time to play and work, based on their abilities and interests.

 What you will need to bring each day